 The humanitarian needs in Iraq remain extremely high.
 Many health facilities lack medical supplies and healthcare specialists, and major public health services are overstretched.
-The healthcare system was recently subjected to additional pressure due to high influxes of wounded during the violent crackdowns on mass protests that rocked the country from the end of 2019 into the first months of 2020.
-In addition, the ongoing COVID-19 outbreak caused considerable disruptions to the provision of health services.
+The healthcare system in some regions has been under considerable pressure at times due to violent crackdowns on mass protests and the ongoing COVID-19 pandemic.

 MSF has been working in Iraq since 1991.
-More than 1,500 of our staff provide general and specialist healthcare, services for expectant and new mothers, treatment for chronic diseases, surgery and rehabilitation for trauma patients, mental health support and health education activities.
+Today, more than 1,800 staff work jointly to deliver general and specialised healthcare, services for expectant and new mothers, treatment for chronic diseases, surgery, post-operative care and rehabilitation for trauma patients, mental health support and health education activities.

 Since 2014, the conflict in Iraq has forced an estimated 5.7 million children and adults to leave their homes and seek shelter elsewhere.
-By October 2020, more than 4.6 million Iraqis had returned home, but more than 1.27 million were still displaced.
+As of August 2021, nearly 5 million Iraqis had returned home, but nearly 1.2 million were still displaced.

 Those who remain in camps for internally displaced people are often the poorest and most vulnerable, who can't afford to leave the camps and rebuild their destroyed homes.
 Others say they can’t go home because they don’t feel safe.

 Despite this, in October 2020, authorities started closing camps for the displaced and returning people to their areas of origin.
-Laylan camp, where MSF was running a general healthcare centre and a 20-bed COVID-19 isolation unit, closed in late November 2020.
-Several displaced people who were living in the camp told our teams that the sudden closure left them fearful for their own safety and with limited access to shelter and basic services, such as healthcare, running water and electricity.
+Laylan camp, where MSF was running a general healthcare centre and prepared a 20-bed COVID-19 treatment unit, closed in late November 2020.
+Several displaced people who were living in the camp told our teams that the sudden closure left them fearful for their own safety.

 Diverse medical needs

-The International Organization for Migration estimates more than 50 per cent of the Iraqis who went back home returned to areas with harsh living conditions.
-Consequently, over two million people endure having little to no access to basic services.
-Places of return are also often characterised by residual insecurity, damaged property and public infrastructure and fractured social relations.
+It’s estimated that around 50 per cent of Iraqis who have returned home, went back to areas with harsh living conditions .
+As a result, over two million people have little to no access to basic services.
+Places of return are also often characterised by residual insecurity, and damaged property and public infrastructure.

-More than three years since the battle between the Islamic State (IS) group and the Iraqi forces officially ended in Iraq, the healthcare system remains fragile with thousands of families struggling to access quality affordable health care.
+In many regions of the country, the healthcare system remains fragile with thousands of families struggling to access quality affordable healthcare.

-A shortage of sexual and reproductive health services places pregnant women among the most vulnerable people.
-Newborns and children in need of urgent care also face a lack of specialised services close to home.
+Difficulty in accessing sexual and reproductive health services in some regions of the country, such as in Mosul and Sinuni, places pregnant women among the most vulnerable people.
+Newborns and children also lack specialised services close to home.

-To respond to the high needs, MSF runs a specialised maternity unit in Nablus hospital, west of Mosul city.
-Staff there have provided safe, high quality and free maternal and neonatal care since 2017.
-Our teams in Nablus hospital assisted 14,103 births and performed 775 caesareans in the first six months of 2020.
-They are also providing emergency room care and mental health consultations in the same hospital.
+To respond to the high needs, MSF runs a specialised maternity unit in Nablus hospital, in the west of Mosul.
+Staff there provide maternal, neonatal and paediatric care; we also provide emergency room care and mental health consultations in the same hospital.

-In Al-Rafadain general healthcare centre, also in west Mosul, MSF teams have provided routine obstetric and newborn care since July 2019.
+In Al-Rafadain healthcare centre, also Mosul, MSF teams provide routine obstetric and newborn care, as well as mental health services.

 Many people returning home to Mosul have suffered war-related injuries, while others are subjected to violence or accidental trauma.
-Our post-operative care facility in east Mosul has been providing them with surgical and rehabilitative care as well as mental health services since April 2018.
+Our post-operative care facility in east Mosul provides surgical and rehabilitative care, as well as mental health services.

 Addressing invisible scars

-MSF teams have witnessed prevalent mental health needs among our patients in our different areas of intervention in Iraq.
+MSF teams have witnessed prevalent mental health needs among our patients in our different areas of work in Iraq.

-We have incorporated mental health services into our rehabilitative projects in Mosul and Baghdad.
-Our teams support the invisible scares of trauma patients throughout their recovery process in the two facilities.
+We have incorporated mental health services into our rehabilitative projects in Mosul and Baghdad, and in our two maternity wards in Mosul.
+Our teams support the invisible scars of trauma patients throughout their recovery process in the two cities.

-In Sinuni, where we first started supporting maternity care, our teams quickly realised that mental health was a huge unmet need in the area, especially among people returning home.
-We’ve increased mental health activities to cover psychiatric and psychological services as well as group sessions and mental health activities for displaced people in Sinjar mountain.
+In Sinuni, our teams have found that mental health was a huge unmet need in the area, especially among people returning home.
+We offer comprehensive mental health services, including psychiatric and psychological care, as well as group sessions and activities for the villages around Sinuni.